Someone Picking Their Phone Over You Feels Personal Because It Is

 What is phubbing?

-The word phubbing — snubbing someone in your company in favor of your phone — has been around since 2012, when McCann, an advertising agency, coined the term.
-Phubbing is undoubtedly rude; but it’s not surprising, given the role of phones in our lives.

-“The design of apps, with constant notifications, can make it challenging for us to resist picking up our phones,” Catherine Talbot, PhD, cyberpsychologist and senior lecturer in psychology at Bournemouth University, tells Refinery29.
-“Also, people may not even realize they're phubbing, as spending time on their phone has become habitual.”

-Phubbing is everywhere, and — shocker — it’s having a detrimental effect; a recent Turkish study found that phubbing can have a negative impact on long-term romantic relationships.
+Phubbing is everywhere, and – shock – it’s having a detrimental effect; a recent study found that phubbing can have a negative impact on long-term romantic relationships.
 No surprises there.

 Why do we find it difficult to call someone out for phubbing?